-5.3 Placement Information and Readiness Sessions: All students are required to meet with their Field Liaisons virtually or in-person prior to placement.
+5.3 Placement Information and Readiness Sessions:

+All students are required to meet with their Field Liaisons virtually or in-person prior to placement.
 This may be in private or group formats.
-In order to prepare for the meeting with the University of Utah field liaisons, students should reflect on and be prepared to speak about the items below.
+To prepare for the meeting with the Field Liaisons, students should reflect on and be prepared to speak about the items below.